Nebulaevo/Paon/documentation/getting-started/1-setup.md

 npm install
 ```

-3. Build the backend
+3. Build the core scripts
 ```bash
 npm run core:build
 ```

 ## Add a Website

-Let's create a first website, let's call it **martin-music**:
+Let's create a first website, let's call it **martin-music** :

 ```bash
 npm run site:add martin-music
 ```

+This will create a basic demo site to test our setup.

 ### Website Name Rules